ajshajib/dolphin/CONTRIBUTING.rst

 Style Guidelines
 ------------------

 dolphin is written in Python and we want to keep it Pythonic.
 Generally, we strictly follow PEP 8_, and recommend following PEP 257_, and 287_ as  closely as possible.
-A few key points---that need to be emphasized or are beyond these PEPsare
+A few key points---that need to be emphasized or are beyond these PEPs---are

 1. Use full words for variable and function/method names with words separated by underscore.
 Function/method names must start with a verb.
 2. Class names must follow the CamelCase convention.